luk036/ellipsoid-method/ell-review.md

   \end{array}
 $$

-By the change of variables, we can obtain the following convex form of\ @eq:profit-max-in-original-form:
+By means of a change of variables, the following convex form of\ @eq:profit-max-in-original-form can be obtained:

 $$
 \begin{array}{ll}